Chmatulo/Ultrasonic-Ranger-Radar/README.md

 • Distance Measurement: Use an ultrasonic sensor to measure the distance to nearby objects. <br>
 • Scanning: A servo motor rotates the sensor to scan the surroundings. <br>
-• Data Visualization: Display the detected distances in a visual radar-style graph. <br>
+• Data Visualization: Display the detected distances in a visual sonar-style graph. <br>
 • Multi-Language Support: C# for device control and Python for visualization. <br>

 ## Requirements